C2|Q>: A Robust Framework for Bridging Classical and Quantum Software Development

-A second threat concerns \textit{access to hardware}: cloud devices are scarce, heavily queued, and—on some platforms—expensive, which restricts broad real-device evaluation.
-However, our approach was pragmatic: we relied on simulators for scale, control, and reproducibility, and executed anchor running on Finland’s \texttt{Helmi} and IBM’s \texttt{ibm\_brisbane} to demonstrate physical executability despite multi-hour queues and trapped-ion pricing.
+Another threat concerns \textit{access to hardware}: cloud devices are scarce, heavily queued, and—on some platforms—expensive, which restricts broad real-device evaluation.
+Accordingly, our evaluation adopted a pragmatic strategy: we relied on simulators for scale, control, and reproducibility, and executed anchor running on Finland’s \textit{Helmi} and IBM’s \textit{ibm\_brisbane} to demonstrate physical executability despite multi-hour queues and trapped-ion pricing.
 This strategy provides a balanced evaluation: simulators verify correctness under controlled conditions, while targeted hardware runs confirm that the pipeline’s outputs are realizable on real quantum devices.

 Finally, there is an issue of \textit{instance scale}.
 The results of Experiment~3 (see Section~\ref{ex:ex3}) demonstrate that error rates increase significantly with the increase of problem size on current quantum devices.
 In particular, superconducting qubit systems exhibit error rates exceeding 50\% once the required qubit count surpasses 12, largely due to accumulated gate errors in deeper circuits.
-This limitation reflects the state of NISQ hardware rather than the \textit{C2$\ket{\rm{Q}}$}: framework itself and is consistent with prior studies showing that total error probability increases significantly with circuit depth and qubit count on current superconducting devices~\cite{aseguinolaza2024error}.
+This limitation reflects the state of NISQ hardware rather than the \textit{C2$\ket{\rm{Q}}$} framework itself and is consistent with prior studies showing that total error probability increases significantly with circuit depth and qubit count on current superconducting devices~\cite{aseguinolaza2024error}.
 As devices mature and coherence improves, the same workflow can naturally extend to larger instances without changes to the framework design.